Academic Catalog

 ENG-345 Studies in African American Literature (4 Credits)

 Examines literary traditions of African-American cultural practitioners including relations between oral and literary works, performance and reading, tradition and innovation.
-Texts by Black writers from the 18th-, 19th- and 20th -centuries are read in converssation with those from the contemporary moment.
+Texts by Black writers from the 18th-, 19th- and 20th -centuries are read in conversation with those from the contemporary moment.

 Prerequisite(s): ITW-101 and one 200-level English course